 The La Rojeña Distillery, the oldest distillery in Mexico, located in Tequila, Jalisco, specializes in the production of 100% tequila.
 The production site is composed of two facilities: "Old Rojeña," which is our historic flagship production facility, and "Rojeña 2," which is a state-of-the-art modern production facility.
 The two facilities have the same production process: cooking, crushing and milling, slow fermentation and double copper pot still distillation.
 Rojeña 2 has been fully standardized and completely automated.
 The two facilities have a combined daily production capacity of 55,000 liters of 100% tequila.
-The La Rojeña Distillery has a combined storage capacity of 8.5million liters and a combined maturation capacity of 5 million liters.
+The La Rojeña Distillery has a combined storage capacity of 32.25 million liters and a combined maturation capacity of 48.2 million liters.
 In addition, the La Rojeña Distillery also has a visitor center.

 We are committed to the highest standards of quality in each of our distilleries.
 We are also committed to maintaining high standards of environmental compliance.
-The Los Camichines and Old Rojeña distilleries are equipped with a system to recover alcohol from fermentation and is equipped to burn methane gas, a by-product of the anaerobic part of the distillation process, in its boilers.
+The Los Camichines and Rojeña distilleries are equipped with a system to recover the produced alcohol and which is expelled to the environment from fermentation; and Los Camichines is equipped to burn methane gas, a by-product of the anaerobic part of the distillation process, in its boilers.
 It also has a vinasse treatment plant that complies with the highest standards for water disposal in Mexico.

-The Company, also committed to its highest quality and sustainability standards, is in the process of building and engineering for its new distillery with the most cutting-edge technology in the tequila production process, with the start-up planned for the second half of 2021.
+The Company, also committed to its highest quality and sustainability standards, is in the process of building and engineering for its new distillery with the most cutting-edge technology in the tequila production process, with the start-up planned for the second half of 2023.